awsdocs/aws-storagegateway-user-guide/doc_source/AWSStorageGatewayAPI.md

 # API Reference for AWS Storage Gateway<a name="AWSStorageGatewayAPI"></a>

 In addition to using the console, you can use the AWS Storage Gateway API to programmatically configure and manage your gateways\.
 This section describes the AWS Storage Gateway operations, request signing for authentication and the error handling\.
-For information about the regions and endpoints available for AWS Storage Gateway, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#sg_region)\.
+For information about the regions and endpoints available for AWS Storage Gateway, see [AWS Storage Gateway Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/sg.html) in the *AWS General Reference*\.

 **Note**
 You can also use the AWS SDKs when developing applications with AWS Storage Gateway\.
 The AWS SDKs for Java, \.NET, and PHP wrap the underlying AWS Storage Gateway API, simplifying your programming tasks\.
 For information about downloading the SDK libraries, see [Sample Code Libraries](http://aws.amazon.com/code)\.